Nigger (dog)

+In 2023, the RAF's request for listed building consent to move the dog's grave to another airbase was refused.

 Name

 The word nigger was often used as a dog's name during the early part of the 20th century.
 A black explosive sniffer dog named Nigger served with a Royal Engineers mine clearance unit in 1944 during the Normandy Campaign.
 The black dog leading a sled dog team on the Terra Nova Expedition to the Antarctic (1910–1913) was also named Nigger.
 The term was not considered offensive in the UK until the 1950s, being found earlier in novels and other contexts and causing no remark at the time.

 Portrayal on film

 Censorship

 Nigger was portrayed in the 1955 British war film The Dam Busters, in which he was mentioned by name frequently.
 In 1999, British television network ITV broadcast a censored version of the film, with all instances of the name removed.
 ITV blamed regional broadcaster London Weekend Television, which in turn alleged that a junior staff member had been responsible for the unauthorised cuts.
 When ITV again showed a censored version in June 2001, it was criticised by Index on Censorship as "unnecessary and ridiculous" and because the edits introduced continuity errors.
 The code word "nigger" transmitted in Morse code upon the successful completion of the central mission was not censored.
-More recently, in 2012, ITV3 had shown the film uncut a few times, but with a warning at the start that it contains racial terms from the period which some people may find offensive.
-However, in 2013 the film had been shown a few times by Channel 5 uncut and without any warning.
+More recently, in 2012, ITV3 showed the film uncut a few times, but with a warning at the start that it contains racial terms from the period which some people may find offensive.
+In 2013 the film was shown by Channel 5 uncut and without any warning.
 On Thursday 17 May 2018 an uncut version was shown on the UK channel Film4 with a warning explaining the film was historical and that some would find it to be racially offensive.

-Some edited American versions of the film use dubbing to change Nigger's name to Trigger.
+Some edited American versions of the film have used dubbing to change Nigger's name to Trigger.